jcwml/neural_unitvector/README.md

 It is unlikely that a neural unit vector function will ever compete with the traditional normalisation functions in speed or accuracy combined or individually.

 There seems to be an overfitting problem that the python `predict_x` dataset failed to detect?
-The C implementation of the network seems fine otherwise.
+The C implementation of the network seems fine otherwise _(I was right)_.